khreate/IntrotoMLwithPY/README.md

 # IntrotoMLwithPY
-Repo of completed stuffs from the Introduction to Machine Learning with Python book
+Repo of completed stuffs from Introduction to Machine Learning with Python by Andreas C. Mueller and Sarah Guido